What Is Better, PRK, or LASIK for Dry Eyes?

 PRK For Dry Eyes

 There are several reasons why a surgeon might recommend PRK over LASIK for a particular patient.
 The most common are thin corneas or levels of correction.
 There are key differences in the surgical technique used in LASIK versus PRK.
-Unlike PRK, LASIK doesn’t involve the creation of a flap in the cornea.
+Unlike LASIK, PRK doesn’t involve the creation of a flap in the cornea.
 In PRK, the outer layer of the cornea, called the epithelium, is removed.
 Then, laser treatment is applied to the deeper layers of the cornea.
 After surgery, a bandage contact lens is worn over the cornea until the epithelium grows back.
 The absence of a flap is thought to be the reason for the diminished risk of dryness in PRK.
 The flap is thought to be disruptive to the cornea nerves, contributing to dryness.
-For that reason, PRK and dry eye commonly go hand in hand.
+For that reason, LASIK and dry eye commonly go hand in hand.

 LASIK For Dry Eyes